Case Study • Execution Readiness Lab

 The work was visible.
 The operating picture was not.

-As RB Consulting’s work expanded, the daily reality became familiar to many growing organizations: there were more conversations, more content opportunities, more prospects, more calls, more proposals, and more follow-up threads.
+As RB Consulting’s work expanded, the daily reality became familiar to many growing organizations: more client work, more outreach, more partner conversations, more content opportunities, more proposals, more follow-up threads, and more decisions.
 Each piece mattered.
 But no single system told the full story.

 Signal fragmentation